 Professor Duvick’s most recent research involves the French-Canadian fur trader Joseph Bailly de Messein and the history of French traders and soldiers in Indiana in the 17th and 18th centuries.
 She has translated a volume of the fur-trade account books of Bailly (1774-1832) and has published on the history of the French presence in what is now the U.S. Midwest, including Indiana, Michigan, Wisconsin, and Illinois.
 She has also published and presented on the fiction of Guy de Maupassant and the poetry of Arthur Rimbaud.

 Professor Duvick is active in professional organizations, including serving the American Association of Teachers of French as chapter president and as regional representative on the national Executive Council.

-In 2015, she became president of the Indiana Foreign Language Teachers Association.
+In 2015-16, she was president of the Indiana Foreign Language Teachers Association.

-On campus, Professor Duvick served as chair of the foreign languages and literatures department for twelve years.
-She currently serves as chair of the Valparaiso University Faculty Senate.
+On campus, Professor Duvick served as chair of the Department of Foreign Languages and Literatures for twelve years.
+She also was Faculty Senate Chair for eight years.

 - French Texts and Society: From the Revolution to the Fifth Republic